Delivering a “trickle-up” value structure to those that need it most

 Founded by Yoni Assia, the co-founder, and CEO of eToro, Europe’s largest social investment network, GoodDollar is based on Assia’s theory of social money first presented in 2008. eToro has financed the GoodDollar project as part of its corporate social responsibility initiative.
 Supporting the nonprofit’s effort to bridge the global wealth gap using DeFi and smart contract technology.

-That news arrived in mid-September 2021, almost immediately after that positive news coverage the total stake in the GoodDollar platform shot up exponentially from around $28 million to today’s figure of around $255 million.
+That news arrived in mid-September 2021, along with a $1 million stake from eToro which pushed the TVL on the platform from around $93,000 to today’s figure of around $1.1 million.

 How it works